Application ID: 465

 Small heating circuits find use in many applications.
 For example, in manufacturing processes they heat up reactive fluids.
 The device used consists of an electrically resistive layer deposited on a glass plate.
 The layer causes Joule heating when a voltage is applied to the circuit.
 The layer’s properties determine the amount of heat produced.

 This multiphysics example simulates the electrical heat generation, the heat transfer, and the mechanical stresses and deformations of a heating circuit device.
 The model uses the Heat Transfer interface of the Heat Transfer module in combination with the Shell, Conductive Media DC interface from the AC/DC Module and the Solid, Stress-Strain and Shell interfaces from the Structural Mechanics Module.

-This application was built using the following:Heat Transfer Module Structural Mechanics Module
+This model is included as an example in the following products:Heat Transfer Module Structural Mechanics Module

 however additional products may be needed to reproduce it.
 This example may be created and run using components from the following product combinations:

 The combination of COMSOL® products required to model your application depends on several factors and may include boundary conditions, material properties, physics interfaces, and part libraries.
 Particular functionality may be common to several products.
 To determine the right combination of products for your modeling needs, review the Specification Chart and make use of a free evaluation license.
 The COMSOL Sales and Support teams are available for answering any questions you may have regarding this.